 - Using the Model 59 Control console, select input 1 as the audio source.
-Be certain that insert 1 and 2 are not enabled.
-Enable the mute all function, ensuring that you won't have to hear a steady tone during the entire procedure! - Confirm that the audio source connected to input 1 is generating a steady signal at precisely its reference level.
-(This is assumed to be nominally +4dBu.) - Observing the level meter, adjust input trim pot 1 to give a +4dBu level at meter output 1. - Disconnect the level meter from meter output 1 and reconnect it to meter output 2. - 6.
-Observing the level meter, adjust input trim pot 2 to give +4dBu. - 7.
-Repeat steps 1-6 for line inputs 2, 3, and 4.
+Be certain that inserts 1 and 2 are not enabled.
+Enable the mute all function, ensuring that you won't have to hear a steady tone during the entire procedure! - Confirm that the audio source connected to main inputs 1 and 2 is generating a steady signal at precisely its reference level.
+(This is assumed to be nominally +4dBu.) - 4.
+Observing the level meter, adjust main input trim pot 1 to give a +4dBu level at meter output 1. - Disconnect the level meter from meter output 1 and reconnect it to meter output 2. - Observing the level meter, adjust main input trim pot 2 to give +4dBu. - 7.
+Repeat steps 1-6 for inputs 2, 3, and 4.
+This will calibrate main inputs 3-8.

-Once all eight line inputs on the first Model 58 have been calibrated, repeat the entire procedure for the additional Model 58 units.
+Once all eight main inputs on the first Model 58 have been calibrated, repeat the entire procedure for the additional Model 58 units.